The programme provides advanced study of topics in developmental psychology, with a specific focus on development in the context of adversity.

 - The School has a long-standing reputation for research and practice in developmental psychology and currently offers two professional Doctorates in applied areas of psychology (clinical and educational).

-The programme consists of compulsory and optional modules and a dissertation (MSc route only).
+Introduction The programme consists of compulsory and optional modules.
 Students take half the taught modules in semester 1 and half in semester 2.
 Teaching time is usually over 2 days (Tuesday/Wednesday).

 Principles of Qualitative Research Methods and Data Analyses (10 credits)